Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 * `Property Key`: the variable name (e.g. `disk_checks`), used as `vars.<key>` in the rendered config
-* `Property Label` and `Property Description`: optional, shown in object forms and the apply-for hint text
+* `Property Label`: optional, shown in object forms and the apply-for hint text
+* `Property Description`: optional, for documentation purposes; not currently displayed anywhere in Icinga Web 2
-* `Category`: optional, groups related properties in object forms, same as with `Data fields`
+* `Category`: optional, groups properties when custom variables are displayed on a host or service's detail page; the object edit form doesn't group by category yet
 * `Property Type`: one of the types listed above
 * `List name`: only for `datalist-strict` / `datalist-non-strict`, selects which Director datalist supplies the allowed values